WAU Policy Concerning Sexual Discrimination and Harassment

 Sexual Violence: Physical sexual acts perpetrated without affirmative consent.
 Sexual violence includes but is not limited to sexual harassment, sexual coercion, and sexual assault.

-Title IX Coordinator: The individual designated by the President of the university to: 1) oversee the university’s response to sexual discrimination/harassment and misconduct complaints and identify and address any patterns or systemic problems revealed by such reports and complaints; 2) conduct sexual discrimination/harassment and misconduct investigations; 3) oversee, review content, and, in collaboration with other university offices, oversee training for students, faculty, and staff on sexual discrimination/harassment and misconduct issues; 4) ensure that appropriate policies and procedures are in place for responding to complaints of sexual discrimination/harassment and misconduct against faculty, staff, and students; and 5) work with university and local law enforcement to ensure coordinated responses to sexual misconduct cases.
+Title IX Coordinator: The individual designated by the President of the university to: 1) oversee the university’s response to sexual discrimination/harassment and misconduct complaints and identify and address any patterns or systemic problems revealed by such reports and complaints; 2) oversee, review content, and, in collaboration with other university offices, provide training for students, faculty, and staff on sexual discrimination and harassment issues; 4) ensure that appropriate policies and procedures are in place for responding to complaints of sexual discrimination and harassment against faculty, staff, and students; and 5) work with university and local law enforcement to ensure coordinated responses to sexual harassment cases.

 WAU Public Safety: The Washington Adventist University Department of Public Safety (WAU DPS).

-Witnesses: Persons who have or may have information relating directly or indirectly to alleged sexual harassment/discrimination or misconduct that will tend to prove, disprove, or otherwise illuminate an investigation of a complaint.
+Witnesses: Persons who have or may have information relating directly or indirectly to alleged sexual discrimination or harassment that will tend to prove, disprove, or otherwise illuminate an investigation of a complaint.

 WAU-Employees: Employees (including volunteers) found in violation of this policy are subject to disciplinary action ranging from a written reprimand up to and including termination of employment, depending on the circumstances.